anttijuu/PGUnicodeCharacters/README.markdown

 ## Usage

-And then run (without parameters) to see the usage instructions:
+And then run (without necessary parameters) to see the usage instructions:

 ```console
 $ .build/release/PGUnicodeCharacters